 In Oregon, charter school enrollment increased 20.8 percent between the 2019-20 and 2020-21 school years.
 Today, nearly 36,000 of the state’s 560,000 students attend 131 charter schools.

-The number of Oregon homeschooled students increased 73 percent over the past two school years, according to Hickock.
+The number of Oregon homeschooled students increased 73 percent between the last two school years, according to Hickock.

 Nationwide, 11.1 percent of American households with school-aged children report they are now homeschooling.
-That’s double the percentage before the pandemic according to the U.S. Census Bureau.
+That’s double the percentage compared to before the pandemic, according to the U.S. Census Bureau.